Regression-type analysis for block maxima on block maxima: Modelling limiting block maxima conditioned on block maxima

+Thus, regression lines for the case of perfectly dependent extremes do not depend on $q$.
+See~Appendix~B for the derivation, and Figure~\ref{inddep} for a chart of its regression manifold.

-Trivially, quantiles of a conditional extreme value distribution obey the standard properties of quantile functions \citep[see][Chap.~21]{vaart1998}.
-Less trivial is however the fact that, monotone regression dependence of bivariate extremes \cite[][Theorem~1]{guillem2000} implies that regression lines $L_q$ in \eqref{lines} are non-decreasing in $x$, for $p=1$, under some mild assumptions. \begin{proposition}[Monotonicity of regression manifold] Let $G_{Y|X}(y \mid x) = \mathbb{P} \left\{ Y \leq y \mid X=x \right\}$ be a conditional bivariate extreme value distribution function, which we assume to be jointly continuously differentiable and strictly increasing in $y$ for any fixed $x \in (0,\infty)$.
-Then, the regression lines for bivariate extremes $(0,\infty)\ni x\mapsto y_{q\mid x}$ are non-decreasing for all $q\in(0,1)$. \end{proposition} \begin{proof} See \ref{proof7}. \end{proof} An example of a bivariate extreme value distribution satisfying the assumptions of Proposition~\ref{prop7} is the logistic model, whose regression manifold is discussed in Example~\ref{logistic} below.
+We end this section with comments on properties of regression manifolds.
+Trivially, regression lines obey the standard properties of quantile functions \citep[][Chap.~21]{vaart1998}.
+Less trivial is however the fact that, monotone regression dependence of bivariate extremes \cite[][Theorem~1]{guillem2000} implies that regression lines $y_{q \mid x}$ in \eqref{genInv} are non-decreasing in $x$, for $p=1$, under some mild assumptions. \begin{proposition}[Monotonicity of regression manifold] Let $G_{Y|X}(y \mid x) = \mathbb{P} \left\{ Y \leq y \mid X=x \right\}$ be a conditional bivariate extreme value distribution function, which we assume to be jointly continuously differentiable and strictly increasing in $y$ for any fixed $x \in (0,\infty)$.
+Then, the regression lines for bivariate extremes $(0,\infty)\ni x\mapsto y_{q\mid x}$ are non-decreasing for all $q\in(0,1)$. \end{proposition} \begin{proof} See Appendix~C. \end{proof} An example of a bivariate extreme value distribution satisfying the assumptions of Proposition~\ref{prop7} is the Logistic model, whose regression manifold is discussed in Example~\ref{logistic} below.